daboehme/caliper-tutorial/tutorial/README.md

 There are many build options, some of which require additional dependencies.
 See the
 [build instructions](https://software.llnl.gov/Caliper/build.html)
-in the documentation to learn more.
+in the main documentation to learn more.

 ### Tutorial setup

-Clone the tutorial repository, then source `setup-env.sh` to build the tutorial
+This tutorial repository comes with a copy of Caliper and three example applications, as well as scripts to set up the tutorial environment.

-examples:
+Clone the tutorial repository, then source `setup-env.sh` to build the tutorial examples:

     git clone --recursive https://github.com/daboehme/caliper-tutorial
     cd caliper-tutorial